Zixuan-1023/dl4m_final_group_8/README.md

   Responsible for searching, testing, and creating the datasets of this project.
 Contributed to README sections 2.

 - **Mier Huang**
-  Real-world testing and writing README section 4 (Results and Key Findings).
+  Real-world testing, data analysis and writing README section 4 (Results and Key Findings).

 ---